DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 Find out what financial support is available to [fund your training](/funding-your-training) if you are in the UK under the [Ukraine Family Scheme visa](https://www.gov.uk/guidance/apply-for-a-ukraine-family-scheme-visa), the [Ukraine Sponsorship Scheme](https://www.gov.uk/guidance/apply-for-a-visa-under-the-ukraine-sponsorship-scheme) or the [Ukraine Extension Scheme](https://www.gov.uk/guidance/apply-to-stay-in-the-uk-under-the-ukraine-extension-scheme).

-## Tips for schools & training providers
+## Tips for schools and training providers

 ### Visas and immigration